aftabaalam800/Cognifyz-internship/README.md

 - **Geographic Analysis:**
   - Mapped restaurant locations using latitude and longitude to identify clustering patterns.

-### Conclusion
-My internship at Cognifyz Technologies was an invaluable experience that allowed me to apply and enhance my data analysis skills in a professional setting.
-By engaging in various projects, I gained hands-on experience in data manipulation, visualization, and interpretation, which deepened my understanding of the practical applications of data science in business.

-Throughout this internship, I learned the importance of leveraging data to drive decisions and improve outcomes.
-I am grateful for the opportunity to work alongside talented professionals and contribute to impactful projects.
-This experience has further solidified my passion for data analytics and prepared me for future challenges in the field.

-I look forward to continuing my journey in data science and applying the skills I have developed at Cognifyz to future projects.

 ### Level 3 Tasks
 - **Review Analysis:**